How to Compare Two Files Using Diff Command in Linux [3 Effective Methods]

 2. Comparing Files Word by Word

 Comparing files word by word provides a more granular analysis, allowing you to track changes at a finer level.
 This method is particularly useful for text-based files where line-level comparison might not suffice.
-Here are the steps:
+Here are the steps to compare two files Linux:

 1. Open your Terminal and enter the following command: